ClusterLabs/hawk-apiserver/README.md

 needed by Hawk while consuming as few system resources as possible.
-Second, it provides the `/monitor` API endpoint which handles long-lived connections from the frontend to enable instant updates of the interface on cluster events.
+Second, it provides the `/monitor` API endpoint which handles long-lived connections from the frontend to enable instant updates of the interface on cluster events, leveraged by [go-pacemaker](https://github.com/ClusterLabs/go-pacemaker)

+The API server is still under its basic development phase.

 # Devel

 ### Dependencies:

 - following pkgs: `libqb-devel libpacemaker-devel`.

-Use `go build .` and other standards golang commands to test the project.
+* Use `make` to interact with the standards dev lifecycle.

 Generating an SSL certificates: